Depending on the type of your version control system, conflicts arise in different situations.

 - Displays a dialog box, where you can choose to move the conflicting files to a new changelist or leave them in the original one.
 In either case, the conflicting files will be highlighted red.
 This behavior takes place if the Ask option is chosen in the Confirmation page.

 If you synchronize a file, that already has local changes, with a newer repository version, committed by somebody else, a conflict occurs.
 The conflicting file gets status Merged with conflicts.
-The file remains in the same changelist in the Local tab of the Changes tool window but its name is highlighted red.
+The file remains in the same changelist in the Local Changes tab of the Version Control tool window but its name is highlighted red.
 If the file is currently opened in the editor, the file name on the tab header is also highlighted red.

 Distributed Version Control Systems

 PyCharm suggests a tool for resolving conflicts locally.
 This tool consists of three panes.
 The left pane shows the read-only local copy; the right pane shows the read-only version checked in to the repository.
 The central pane shows a fully-functional editor with the results of merging and conflict resolving.
 Initially, the contents of this pane is the same as the base revision of the file, that is, the revision from which both conflicting versions derived.

 - Select the conflicting file in the Version Control, Update Version Control, or Project tool window, or open it in the editor.

 - On the context menu, under the node of your VCS integration, choose the VCS-specific merge command.

 - Perform edit in the merge tool to apply or discard changes, as described in the procedures below.

 - In the left or right pane, select the change to be merged.
 Use arrow and/or find buttons on the toolbar to navigate to the desired location.

 - Accept or reject changes, clicking the chevron or X button respectively.